Your brand reputation manager ensures a successful brand online and maintains good brand reputation. Learn how in our guide below.

 - Bad brand reputations are estimated to cost businesses as much as $537 billion, according to a major consumer study.

-- A decrease in star ratings on Yelp or other popular review sites translates into as much as 9% in revenue losses.
+- A decrease in star ratings on popular review sites translates into as much as 9% in revenue losses.

 - 71% of job candidates will not apply to companies plagued with bad reputations arising from negative press or unflattering reviews by employees.
 This drives up hiring and retention costs dramatically.